-The model simulation in Fig. 2.11 suggests that the displaced CAP may be inclined to the north such that the depth of the cold air increases over the span of the SLV, particularly considering that the valley is sloping downwards as well.
-Fig. 2.15 contrasts the vertical profiles of potential temperature and wind over a distance of 19.2 km between ISS-S and KSLC near the end of the Displacement Phase.
-The depth of the CAP at KSLC is clearly 200 m deeper than at ISS-S when the leading edge of the CAP is located ~3 km to the south of ISS-S.
+The displacements of the CAP described in the previous sections are accompanied by variations in the along valley slope of the CAP.
+As the CAP retreats to the north it exhibits a significant northward incline (e.g., deeper cold air to the north), whereas the southward cold frontal advances correspond to a more horizontally homogenous state.
+An example of the tilted CAP is provided in Fig. 2.11, which contrasts the vertical profiles of potential temperature and wind over a distance of 19.2 km between ISS-S and KSLC near the end of the Displacement Phase (1115 UTC).
+The depth of the CAP at KSLC is clearly 200 m deeper than at ISS-S, and thus about 400 m deeper than at the leading edge of the CAP, which is about 3 km south of ISS-S at this time.
+The CAP top is identified by the transition to an adiabatic profile aloft (Fig. 2.11a) and the height of the jet maximum in the meridional wind (Fig. 2.11b).